TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Developer/ServiceApi/Index.rst

   take into account possible default values as described in the :ref:`Service configuration chapter <configuration-service-configuration>`.

-  This method requires more explanations.
+  This method requires more explanation.
   Imagine your service has an option called "ignoreBozo".
 To retrieve it in a proper way, you should not access :code:`$GLOBALS['TYPO3_CONF_VARS']['SVCONF']` directly, but use